Advitya17/AutoBrickify/README.md

 ## Purpose of the offered implementation
 Programming a HVAC system to measure and change airflow rates from maximum to minimum and monitor the CO2 Density and Relative Humidity in a classroom and a conference room inside the EBU3B (CSE) building at UC San Diego.

+Currently it only supports a rudimentary data ingestion component, as per the purposes of checkpoint-1.

 ## Contents
 The current contents of this repository include:
 1. A rudimentary data ingestion pipeline